Michael W. Howard

 Op-eds, videos, podcasts, and other short pieces:

 I have been involved over the years with various peace and justice organizations, such as the Peace and Justice Center of Eastern Maine, seeking non-military solutions to conflict.
 I have travelled, among other places, to Cuba and the former Yugoslavia, and have given talks on these countries.
 I am Treasurer for an interdisciplinary society called the International Institute for Self-management, that meets bi-annually in various countries to discuss research and current developments in cooperatives and other forms of economic democracy.
 I have been a contributing editor for a related publication, the Grassroots Economic Organizing Newsletter (GEO).
-I am the Coordinator of the US Basic Income Guarantee Network.
+I am the Coordinator of the US Basic Income Guarantee Network, and co-editor of the journal Basic Income Studies.
 I am also active in several societies, such as the Radical Philosophy Association, the North American Society for Social Philosophy, and the Basic Income Earth Network.
 I also help to organize every semester a lecture series for the Socialist and Marxist Studies interdisciplinary minor.

 B.A., University of Chicago